theonjs/theon/README.md

 #### Request#then(onFullfilled, onRejected)
 Return: `Promise`

-Promise based interface to handle the request resolution, dispatching the request over the network, if necessary.
+Promise-based interface to handle the request resolution, dispatching the request over the network, if necessary.

 #### Request#catch(onRejected)
 Return: `Promise`

-Promise based interface to handle the request error, dispatching the request over the network, if necessary.
+Promise-based interface to handle the request error, dispatching the request over the network, if necessary.

 #### Request#pipe(stream)

-node.js stream compatible interface to pipe writable streams with the response body.
+node.js stream-compatible interface to pipe writable streams with the response body.

 Note that the used HTTP agent must support streams too, if not, they are ignored.